 As Head Start programs, parents, and schools work together to promote school readiness and engage families as their children make the transition to kindergarten, schools become ready for children.
 Learn more about school readiness.

 The Policy Council actively participates in the development of school readiness goals and helps to assess the program’s progress in achieving those goals.
 The Policy Council also promotes the critical role that parents play in supporting their children’s progress towards school readiness

 The Policy Council actively participates in the development of school readiness goals and helps to assess the program’s progress in achieving those goals.
 The Policy Council also promotes the critical role that parents play in support their children’s progress towards school readiness.
-The following lists the Policy Council members for school year 2015-2016.

 Please contact one of the persons listed above for more information or an application.